Mte90/DaTask/README.txt

 * User RSS for activity
 * Integration with the plugins: BadgeOS, Archived Post Status

+Shortcodes:

+* dt_task_number - Show the task created in the last 12 months
+* dt_task_month_activity - Show the task activity in the last 12 months
+* dt_task_daily_activity - Show the task daily activity in the this months

 == Installation ==

 = Using The WordPress Dashboard =